Bad Faith Discharge

 What is bad faith discharge?

-Your employer is expected by law to dismiss you in a reasonable, honest, and upfront manner.
-If you experience additional harm because they are unfair, dishonest, misleading, thoughtless, harsh, or extreme in the way they terminate your employment, you could claim additional compensation.
+Employers are legally required to act in good faith and fair dealing when terminating an employee, meaning they should dismiss you in a reasonable and respectful manner.
+If you experience additional harm because they are unfair, dishonest, misleading, thoughtless, harsh, or extreme in the way they terminate your employment, you could claim additional compensation for a bad faith discharge.

 How can an employment lawyer help you better understand if you can claim bad faith discharge compensation?